ChenjingZhuang/Advanced-web-development/project-aweb/1_Definition_and_Planning.md

   - **Pain Points:** Overwhelmed by the variety of dog training resources; needs a simplified, accessible guide.
   - **Tech-savviness:** Average, uses mobile apps and social media frequently.

-**Comprehensive, detailed, and well-documented personas** that reflect different types of users will allow me to design a more intuitive and user-centered website.

 ---

 ## **2. Use Cases and Usage Scenarios**